dzhuffin/PerforceDiffMargin/PLANS.md

 * Rename Git to Perforce for every item in project (think about separate brunch or local commits and git squash)
 * Remove useless code
 * Fix warnings and check corresponding versions
-* Fix dialog according to TODO in the code
+* Fix dialog according to TODO in the code, p4 get ariables each time on open
 * Fix README.md
+* other TODOs